Overview Of Oral Health; Plus, What's The Best Dental Chew?

 But, if your pet has needed their teeth addressed professionally more than once, please consider a more appropriate diet.
 Choosing a higher quality food that is lower in carbohydrates can do wonders for many ailments including oral health.
 Take a look at this post to see how to choose a quality food that's lower in carbohydrates.

-Also provide them with at least a weekly teeth brushing and appropriate chews!
+Also provide them with at least a weekly brushing with a pet tooth brush and giving appropriate chews!

 In all honesty, some breeds are just more prone to dental disease than others.